GabrielGomez9898/Tesis-2022-10/README.md

 > Keep also in mind that when the software is going to be released to production we will create a genesis functionary that will start to add the other users to the system.

+## **How to support the project**
+If you are interested in supporting the project start by reading the documentation in order to understand how both the Front-end and Back-end are structured, which languages and workflow do we work with and many other things.